WuYiming6526/HARD/README.md

 3. Open the XCode project at `Builds/MacOSX/HARD.xcodeproj`
 4. Build the project

-The built AU plugin file is automatically copied to the AU plugin installation path when the build process is finished.
+The built AU plugin file is automatically copied to `/Users/[Your Username]/Library/Audio/Plug-Ins/Components/` when the build process is finished.
+If your DAW cannot find HARD, move the plugin to the other installation path.